lone17/FirstGame/README.md

 # Notes

   - Game's idea is based on the game called "Tiếng tây tiếng ta" by Fourtii.
-  - I do not own the copyright of the background music, all credits go to its author(s) (who ever they are)
+  - I do not own the copyright of the background music, all credits go to its author(s) (whoever they are)
   - I started making this not knowing about OOP and by the time I do the code is to hard to reconstruct so please pardon my messy programing.
   - Source code is poorly written and unprofessionally organized, do feel welcomed to give me your advice.
 Much appreciated.